-Registration with the University is required for an offender who: is enrolled as a student, or is a full/part time employee with or without compensation, including a volunteer, or carries on a vocation, attends school, or is a visitor to any campus property shall register within seven days with the Texas Tech Police Department.
-Registered Sex Offenders are prohibited from living in on-campus student housing facilities at Texas Tech University.
-The Lubbock Apartment Association maintains a list of local apartments and housing complexes that registered offenders may contact to seek student housing.
+Registration with the University is required for an offender who: is enrolled as a student or is a full/part time employee with or without compensation, including a volunteer, or carries on a vocation, attends school, or is a visitor to any campus property shall register within seven days with the Texas Tech Police Department.
 Campus registration of sex offenders will be conducted at the Texas Tech Police Department during normal business hours.
-Please call 806.742.3931 to make an appointment.
+Please call 806-742-3931 to make an appointment.

 A campus affiliated sex offender shall also notify the Texas Tech Police Department within seven working days of ceasing to be enrolled or employed, ceasing to carry on a vocation at Texas Tech University, or change of address.
-Notice of all registered offenders is forwarded via the police department to the respective institution's President, Provost, Dean of Students, Managing Director of University Student Housing and relevant Academic Dean, and Human Resources Department and/or program director.
+Notice of all registered offenders is forwarded via the Police Department to the respective intuition's President, Provost, Dean of Students, and relevant Academic Dean, and Human Resources Department and/or program director.